KushajveerSingh/personal-website/docs/internal/projects.md

 ---

+Usa militiary industry complex
+Show the people who jokd positions and where they held before.
+And how these people are related to each other.
+For the grants, see which people approved.
+In a table show all the people in militiary industry complez, have a button to show that persons last positions, relationship to others in the table, grants accepted.
+Show how much money is spent lobbying by each company and at which locations.

 create a frontend function to check for caniuse.
 It checks the browser name (there is a js package for that), and then compares the version with caniuse, to return a boolean if the feature is supported or not.
 Create a similar function for backend.

 when creating lims system for aesl with qwik js, be active in qwik discord and showcase what you are doing.
 Also, opensource all the work like authentication pages, and stuff like that so that others can use from the community.